devsnippet/cookbook-ossim-agent/README.md

 Example
 -------

-Here you can see how you have to enable any plugin and to change one default, in this case it activates the _ssh_ and _syslog_ plugins, and it changes _ossim-server_ address too.
+Here you can see how to enable any plugin or change the defaults.
+In this example it activates the _ssh_ and _syslog_ plugins, and it changes the _ossim-server_ address too.

 ```json
 {